 This option allows you to select certain campaigns within a Budget to turn AutoPilot off for:

-- Decide which campaigns in which Budget you want to turn AutoPilot off for.
+- Decide which campaigns in which Budget you want to turn AutoPilot off.

-- You'll still be protected against overspend because your campaign is in another Budget with AutoPilot enabled.
+- You'll still be protected against overspending because your campaign is in another Budget with AutoPilot enabled.

 - Navigate to the Budget View for the affected Client.